lokesh9920/identity-management-service-APIs/README.md

 Want to play around ? use *A-b6O5nb549M9kSm0z9YSHB8ufTB36jLuTeFOCSZVQU* ApiKey.
 This key is valid till 15th December'20

- ### NOTE: No data storage is guaranteed with trial version, The data might get refreshed/deleted at any point of time without any notice.
+ ### NOTE: No data storage is guaranteed with *trial version*, The data might get refreshed/deleted at any point of time without any notice in trial version.